spxbhuhb/adaptive/doc/internals/resource.md

 The KMP multiplatform plugin aggregates the resources from the source sets that belongs to a target into the `build/kotlin-multiplatform-resources/aggregated-resources` directory.

+## Data size

+These are from ChatGPT, so take them with a grain of salt.

+The number of strings present in a mobile application can vary widely depending on the complexity, purpose, and functionality of the app.
+However, here are some general estimates for different types of mobile applications:

+* Simple Apps (e.g., calculator, flashlight, basic utility apps):
+    * Number of Strings: 50-200
+* Moderate Complexity Apps (e.g., social media, news, fitness tracking):
+    * Number of Strings: 200-1000
+* Complex Apps (e.g., e-commerce, banking, extensive productivity tools):
+    * Number of Strings: 1000-5000
+* Highly Complex Apps (e.g., large-scale enterprise apps, comprehensive games, multi-functional platforms):
+    * Number of Strings: 5000+

+With 5000 strings and average size of 50 characters/string and 25 characters of metadata, the total size is 375 KB.
+If we double the bytes needed per character (Unicode), that is 625 KB.

 ### Generated code size